Theory of gating in recurrent neural networks: A recurrent neural network model to study gating

+where $x\in \{z,r\}$.
+Note that the coupling matrices $J^{z,r}$ for $z,r$ are distinct from $J^h$.
+We also allow for different inputs $I^{r}$ and $I^{z}$ being fed to the gates.
+For instance, they might be zero, or they might be equal up to a scaling factor to $I^{h}$.

-The value of $\sigma_z(z_i)$ can be viewed as a dynamical time-constant for the $i^{th}$ unit, while the output gate controls $\sigma_r(r_i)$ and modulates the output strength of unit $i$, which in the presence of external input can modulate the relative strength between internal activity and external input.
-In the limit $\sigma_z, \sigma_r \rightarrow 1$, we recover the dynamics of the classical model (eq. \ref{eq:vRNN-eom}).
+The value of $\sigma_z(z_i)$ can be viewed as a dynamical time-constant for the $i^{th}$ unit, while the output gate, $\sigma_r(r_i)$, modulates the output strength of unit $i$.
+In the presence of external input, the r-gate can control the relative strengths of the internal (recurrent) activity and the external input $I^{h}$.
+In the limit $\sigma_z, \sigma_r \rightarrow 1$, we recover the dynamics of the classical RNN.

 We choose the coupling weights from a Gaussian distribution with variance scaled such that the input to each unit will remain $O(1)$.
-Specifically,
+Specifically, $J^{h,z,r}_{ij} \sim \mathcal{N}\left(0,N^{-1} \right) $.
 This choice of couplings is a popular initialization scheme for RNNs in machine learning \cite{jozefowicz2015empirical,sutskever2013importance}, and also in models of cortical neural circuits \cite{aljadeff2015transition, sompolinsky1988chaos}.
-It is possible to consider another alternative for the coupling matrix for the gating variables: we can choose $(J^{z,r})$ to be a diagonal matrix, e.g. $J^{z,r} = \mathbbm{1}$.
-In this case, gating is {\it internal} -- i.e., $z_i,r_i$ only depend on $h_i$.
-In the rest of the paper, we analyze the various dynamical regimes the gated RNN exhibits and how the gates shape these dynamics.
+If the gating variables were purely internal, then $(J^{z,r})$ will be diagonal; however, we do not consider this case below.
+In the rest of the paper, we analyze the various dynamical regimes the gated RNN exhibits and their functional significance.